NICMx/Jool/en/session-synchronization.md

 {% highlight json %}
 {
-	"multicast-address": "239.0.64.64",
+	"multicast address": "233.252.0.64",
-	"multicast-port": "6464",
+	"multicast port": "6464",
 	"in interface": "10.0.0.2",
 	"out interface": "10.0.0.2",
 	"reuseaddr": 1
 }
 {% endhighlight %}

 A description of each field can be found [below](#netsocketjson).
-For now, suffice to say that the nodes will send and receive SS traffic through multicast address `239.0.64.64` on port `6464`.
+For now, suffice to say that the nodes will send and receive SS traffic through multicast address `233.252.0.64` on port `6464`.

+Please note that `233.252.0.64` is a [documentation address](https://tools.ietf.org/html/rfc6676#section-2) and you should probably change it (along with the others) once you're done experimenting.

 Start the "daemon" in the foreground so you can see error messages (if any) easily: